Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>
 In the treekey format, the key directly indicates the position of the node in the tree, allowing sorting of all resources on a single dimension.
 Treekeys are strings in which levels are separated by dashes:
-"3-1-0" has 3 numeric elements, hence the node is on level 4 ("root" node is level 1) and the node "3-1" is its parent.
+"3-1-0" has 3 numeric elements, hence the node is on level 4 ("root" node is at level 1) and the node "3-1" is its parent.
 The root node always gets ID <code>"root"</code>.
 An example of this numbering pattern is shown in Figure 1 below.</p>

 <div>